NodeScriptLang/core/DESIGN.md

 ## Dependency resolution

-Node reference their corresponding node definitions via `ref` field.
+Each node must have a corresponding node definition so that it can be computed and rendered by the editor.
+Nodes reference their corresponding node definitions via `ref` field.

-Each graph maps refs to URLs where to load the node definition modules from.
-Such map is maintained in the `dependencies` object.
+Each graph maps refs to URLs where to load the definition modules from.
+Such map is maintained in the `refs` object.

 ```yaml
 graph: